If you can not log in to the staging site created by WP STAGING the following potential reasons could be responsible:

 Remove any space characters from your username there.

-Usernames with white spaces do not work all the time and can lead to login issues.
+Usernames with white spaces do not always work and can lead to login issues.

 Username working samples: